Hakeemmidan/Jewely/dev.README.md

     - Under `frontend/reducers`
 11. Mapping to components
     - Under `frontend/components`
-    - If you're going to use Redux (use Redux if you need fetched info elsewhere in app)
-    - First create container for component, then create actual component file
+    - First create container for component, then create a skeleton component file (exported component with no content)
     - Check out `frontend/components/products/index/product_index_container.js` as an example
+12. Create component
+    - Under `frontend/components`
-12. Style
+13. Style
     - Most styling is inside `app/assets/stylesheets/application.scss`
     - Don't get intimidated by the size of the file.
 CMD + F and the browser DOM tree are your best friend here.
 You should mostly be looking at styling through the browser and modifying to the file as needed.
 ---